 - 2 cups confectioners sugar

-- 2 tablespoons, plus 1 teaspoon of milk (I usually add a teensy bit more as needed)
+- 2 tablespoons, plus 1 teaspoon of milk (I usually add more milk because this never seems like enough.)

 - A few drops of almond and vanilla extract